Welcome to our Nursery class page!

 We hope that this page gives you all of the information about Nursery that you need, but of course if you require any further information please do not hesitate to contact one of our nursery members of staff.

 We currently run morning nursery sessions Monday to Friday 8:45 am-11.45 am.

 Litherland Moss Nursery is a warm and welcoming place where children are happy to play and learn.
 The children join us at 3 years of age and quickly settle into their new surroundings.
 We plan enriching learning experiences which aim to inspire the child inside and outside of the classroom.

 We use a highly effective key-person system where children are able to develop strong relationships.
 This has an extremely positive impact on their sense of self-esteem and feelings of emotional security.
 Staff provide children with clear and consistent boundaries to promote positive behaviour and praise them using our class ‘rainbow.’
 We teach children to listen, be kind, gentle and play safely.
 To find out more, do phone, email or even better, call in and see for yourself.
 We look forward to meeting you!

-Snack is £1 each week – healthy food options daily for children to access in our Little Moss Tea Shop.
+Snack is £1 each week – this provides healthy food options daily for children to access independently.

-PE takes place on Thursday mornings, please make sure your child has suitable pumps or trainers.
+PE takes place on Thursday mornings, please make sure your child wears suitable pumps or trainers.
 Please remove earrings or cover them prior to nursery.

 Autumn-This term we will be learning ‘All About Me’: